Azure/azure-arc-validation/testsuite/running-tests.md

 *The above script is **bash only**.
 Please use the [`k8s-conformance-test-suite.ps1`](k8s-conformance-test-suite.ps1) script for windows hosts.

 ### Arc enabled Data Services
-1. Edit the [`ds-conformance-test-suite.sh`](ds-conformance-test-suite.sh) file and set the values for the required environment variables.
+1. For indirect mode edit the [`ds-conformance-test-suite.sh`](ds-conformance-test-suite.sh) file and set the values for the required environment variables.
+2. For direct mode edit the [`ds-connect-conformance-test-suite.sh`](ds-connect-conformance-test-suite.sh) file and set the values for the required environment variables.
-2. If your cluster is behind an outbound proxy, please edit the above file according to the instruction provided as comments for proxy configuration.
+3. If your cluster is behind an outbound proxy, please edit the above file according to the instruction provided as comments for proxy configuration.
-3. If you wish to bring your own custom control deployment profile with your own configuration, please follow the below process to provide the `control.json` to sonobuoy plugin.
+4. If you wish to bring your own custom control deployment profile with your own configuration, please follow the below process to provide the `control.json` to sonobuoy plugin.
 ```
 az arcdata dc config init --source azure-arc-aks-default-storage --path /tmp/dcconfig
 kubectl create ns arc-ds-config ; kubectl -n arc-ds-config create configmap arc-ds-config --from-file=/tmp/dcconfig/control.json
 ```
 Please update the `CONFIG_PROFILE` variable in the above script accordingly.

-4. Make the test suite file executable by running `chmod +x ds-conformance-test-suite.sh`.
+5. Make the test suite file executable by running `chmod +x ds-conformance-test-suite.sh ds-conformance-test-suite.sh`.
-5. Execute the script by running `./ds-conformance-test-suite.sh`.
+6. Execute the script by running `./ds-conformance-test-suite.sh` or `./ds-connect-conformance-test-suite.sh`.
-6. The test suite will take the storage account details as environment variables and will handle publishing the results in the right format.
+7. The test suite will take the storage account details as environment variables and will handle publishing the results in the right format.

 ## Retrieving the results